 Explore north-east Spain´s spectacular wintery wonderlands in the quest for Wallcreeper, Lammergeier and Dupont´s Lark

 This is an area all about seeing specialist birds with restricted ranges, and spending quality time with star species that are hard to see elsewhere – especially breath-taking Lammergeiers and eye-popping Wallcreepers!
-Here, Black Woodpecker, Alpine Chough, Citril Finch, White-winged Snowfinch, and even Capercaillie are all possible.
+Here, Black Woodpecker, Alpine Chough, Citril Finch, and even White-winged Snowfinch are possible.

 The erstwhile Kingdom of Aragon sweeps down from the Pyrenees, encompassing diverse terrains from permanent glaciers to verdant valleys, rich pasture lands and orchards, through to the arid steppe plains of the central lowlands.
 Aragon is home to many rivers—most notably, the river Ebro, Spain’s largest river in volume, which runs west-east across the entire region through the province of Zaragoza.
 It is also home to the Aneto, the highest mountain in the Pyrenees.